TangoPay/.github/.github/ISSUE_TEMPLATE/new_component.md

 ### What dependencies does the new component have?

-Describe all the dependencies that your newly created component relies on.
+Describe all the dependencies that your newly created component relies on, both internal and external

 ```
 - numeral